top of page

 So I took to my smart phone again (when will I learn!) and this time, the first result that came back was this:

 In German folklore the lime tree was an important tree of Freyja, the goddess of truth and love.
-In pre-Christian times it was believed that it was impossible to tell lies while standing beneath a linden tree.
+In pre-Christian times it was believed that it was impossible to tell an untruth while standing beneath a linden tree.
 For this reason communities held judicial councils, along with celebrations such as weddings and festivities, beneath the tree that was often found in the centre of the town or village.

 Lime_tree.jpg